"Love

 more times than I want to count.
 (I seem to need that a lot.)
 I began "digging"

-real-life actions.
-And that as we do so, God may give us marvelous, unexpected, deeply
+that as we do so, God may give us marvelous, unforeseen, deeply moving experiences.

-Those experiences take us past theory, to reality.
+Those experiences take us past theory and theology, to reality.

 Whats the best way to learn about love?
-Is it to read a
+To read a book?
+Or to

-on TV?
-Or personally seeing the astronauts fiery, thunderous climb into space?
+personally seeing the astronauts fiery, thunderous ascent into the heavens?

 Experiences strengthen our faith.
-One pastor told me "the man who
+One pastor told us: "the man who

 has an experience is never at the mercy of the man who has a theory."